djbrieck/brieckspro/content/posts/how-to-edit-this-site/index.md

 7. Fill in any additional comments  and click the "Create pull request" button once more.
     ![image GitHub Opening pull request](OpeningPullRequest.png)

-Once that pull request is submitted then thats all there is for you to do.
+Once that pull request is submitted then that's all there is for you to do.
 Thank you!

-Then I will be in touch via github comments on how to get you your payment sent to your lightning wallet, etc.
+Then I will be in touch via GitHub comments on how to get you your payment sent to your lightning wallet, etc.